-- Explore theories and histories of public and private property rights as well as cultural rights (rites) in the United States and European countries.
-The focus is on post-industrial cities and particularly Detroit;
+- Explored theories and histories of public and private property rights as well as cultural rights (rites) in the United States and European countries.
+The focus was on post-industrial cities and particularly Detroit;

-- Understand how individuals and groups employ maps and data to oppress as well as to resist and protest inequities;
+- Understood how individuals and groups employ maps and data to oppress as well as to resist and protest inequities;

-- Learn the basics and various of techniques of mapping, data visualization, and multimedia storytelling;
+- Learned the basics and various of techniques of mapping, data visualization, and multimedia storytelling;

-- Create their own maps and data visualizations to reveal hidden stories, overturn harmful dominant narratives, and provoke change at a neighborhood, city, state, or country level.
+- Created their own maps and data visualizations to reveal hidden stories, overturned harmful dominant narratives, and provoked change at a neighborhood, city, state, or country level.

 - Walking through your neighborhood and accounting for different characteristics; collecting photos and data

 - Scouring the internet for data, local sites and their significance, etc.;